Skip to main content

 Your implants will need to heal after the procedure.
 The process may take anywhere from a few weeks to a few months.
 Your dentist will give you a temporary full arch bridge during this time, so you don’t remain toothless while your gums heal.
 This bridge also provides stabilization to protect the implants while they heal.

-The dental team will use scans of your teeth or pre-designed models to design a new smile for you.
+The dental team will use scans of your teeth or predesigned models to design your new smile.
 You will have input on the shade and design of the teeth.

 Step 3.
 Temporary restoration

-Once your implants heal, your doctor will remove the denture, attach abutments, and give you temporary bridges.
+Once your implants heal, your doctor will remove the temporary denture, attach abutments, and place temporary bridges.
 They’ll help you test the look and feel of your new teeth before the dentist orders a more durable ceramic replacement.

 You’ll have them on for a week or two, then meet with your dentist to provide feedback.
 If you’re unhappy with your smile or would like to make some changes, the doctor will take note of your concerns and forward them to his or her team.